mikeagrapides/recordEditFormFlow/README.md

-## Record Edit Form LWC Component enabled for Flow
+## LWC lightning-record-edit-form enabled for visual flow

 Place the recordEditFormLWC component on a flow screen.
 Enter all inputs in the flow parameters as you would for standard use of the lightning-record-edit-form in an LWC.